-COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by a novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more is primarily an acute respiratory syndrome, but it can also cause dysfunction of multiple organs and body systems, including the brain.
+COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more is primarily an acute respiratory syndrome, but it can also cause dysfunction of multiple organs and body systems, including the brain.

 COVID-19 can be classified as

 Acute COVID-19: The first 4 weeks after onset of illness

 Subacute COVID-19: Symptoms and abnormalities present from 4 to 12 weeks after onset of acute COVID-19

 Chronic COVID-19 (post–COVID-19 syndrome): Symptoms and abnormalities that persist ≥ 12 weeks after onset of acute COVID-19 and not accounted for by an alternative diagnosis

 Neurologic and neuropsychiatric manifestations of COVID-19 have been widely reported and can occur during the acute phase and/or during the recovery period, which can be prolonged.

 SARS-CoV-2, the coronavirus that causes COVID-19, invades the olfactory bulbs.
 This invasion may be the cause of alterations in smell and taste; however, it is not clear that the virus directly infects other parts of the central nervous system (CNS).

 Neuropsychiatric manifestations of COVID-19 may be a secondary phenomenon rather than the result of direct brain infection; possible mechanisms include